Life Is Crazy Story

 Dr. Burn’s initial desire to know the ex-wife’s name dissolved into a cauldron of revolving relationships.
 He merely hummed an accepting hmmm.
 “You go to church on Sundays, then?”

 “Saturday nights.
 Catholic.
 Sorry.
-Most people don’t understand how I can keep the Sabath by going to Mass on Saturday, but it’s all rather beyond me.
+Most people don’t understand how I can keep the Sabbath by going to Mass on Saturday, but it’s all rather beyond me.
 I just go and pray and then go home again.
 I usually feel better.
 For a while.”

 “And Sundays?”